poludmik/rag-poc-deployment/README.md

 #### Requirements and technologies used
-Requirements are separate for backend, frontend and llm inference server.
+Requirements are separate for backend, frontend and llm inference server to minimize the container memory usages.
 They are stored in the **requirements** folder.
 The main technologies that were used are:
 - Docker
-- Google Cloud Platform (storage, build/run, compute engine, secret manager)
+- Google Cloud Platform (storage, build/run, compute engine, secret manager, artifact registry, etc.)
 - Python 3.10
 - Streamlit
 - FastAPI